-Except for extraordinary circumstances, the Court will not contact 100-day independent contractors for assignments until it has contacted or attempted to contact all of the as-needed employees in that language pair.
+Except for extraordinary circumstances, the Court will not contact 100-day independent contractors for assignments until it has contacted or attempted to contact all of the as-needed employees in that language pair except for those that have requested the Court not contact them.
 It is recognized by the parties that extraordinary circumstances include, but are not necessarily limited to, time constraints for same day assignments.

-The Los Angeles Superior Court will telephone groups of ten Spanish interpreters, starting with the most senior.
+With respect to same-day assignments for Spanish-language interpreters, the Court will telephone groups of ten Spanish-language interpreters, starting with the most senior.
 Each group of ten will be given one hour to respond.
 The first interpreter, among the ten, who accepts the assignment, shall be given the assignment.
 The next group of ten will be telephoned once all interpreters in the preceding group have telephoned back or the one hour has expired.

 "A" item (full-time regular status) Court Interpreters may request to work a part-time work schedule for a specified period of time.
-Approval is subject to management discretion and may result in a change in assignment and employment status.
+Approval is subject to management's discretion and may result in a change in assignment and employment status.